ibm-cloud-docs/key-protect/at-events.md

 Most successful requests have unique `requestData` and `responseData`associated with each related event.
 The following sections describe the data of each {{site.data.keyword.keymanagementserviceshort}} service action event.

+Fields are not guranteed to appear unless the request is successful.
+{: note}

 ### Common Fields
+{: #at-common fields}
 There are some common fields that {{site.data.keyword.keymanagementserviceshort}} uses outside of the CADF event model to provide more insight into your data.

   <table>